WillDenby/make-python-faster/src/memory_management/caching_strategies.md

 ## Choosing the Right Strategy

-- **LRU Cache**: Use when working with a fixed-size cache and accessing recently used items is more probable.
-- **TTL Cache**: Suitable for data that changes over time or where freshness is critical.
-- **Memoization**: Best for optimizing expensive, deterministic functions with a limited set of inputs.
-- **Disk-based Caching**: Ideal for very large datasets or when cache persistence is necessary.

 Implementing caching can significantly improve the performance of Python applications by reducing the need to recompute results or re-fetch data.
 However, it's important to choose the right caching strategy based on the application's requirements and the nature of the data being cached.
+To summarise:

+- LRU caching is useful for fixed-size caches, and when recent data is more likely to be accessed
+- Memoization is best for optimising expensive functions with a limited set of inputs
+- TTL caching is suitable for data that changes over time, which needs a degree of “freshness”
+- Disk-based caching is ideal for large amounts of data, or when you need cache persistence.